 When it comes to the base design characteristics, this mid-size SUV remains the same.
 The facelift has brought a number of interesting changes but the base layout still remains the same.
 We are talking about the design that has been introduced five years ago.
-The Fortuner shares most of its mechanics with the legendary Hilux, and that is one of the main reason why it is one of the most reliable and most capable SUVs around.
+The Fortuner shares most of its mechanics with the legendary Hilux truck, and that is one of the main reasons why it is one of the most reliable and most capable SUVs around.

 2021 Toyota Fortuner Facelift

 The 2021 Toyota Fortuner facelift has brought a lot of interesting changes and most of them are about styling.
 The new version comes with a plethora of new details.
 The first thing you will probably notice are new headlights, which are sharper and look more striking than before.
 Along with new headlights, there is a new, bigger grille, as well as a new front bumper with bigger air intakes.
 On the other end, you may notice a new rear bumper, as well as revised headlights.
 Of course, there are also things like new wheels, new color options, etc.